IATSE LOCAL 489

 For a deeper dive, please review the AFL-CIO’s “Your Rights at Work” document as well as the US Department of Labor.

-IATSE EQUALITY STATEMENT
+IATSE EQUITY STATEMENT